-Camp Perry offers the CP2 program to provide structured, basic scout skills as a part of the summer camp program for the first-year camper.
-The program involves new scouts in a patrol setting, led by CP2 staff members.
+Camp Perry offers the CP program to provide structured, basic scout skills as a part of the summer camp program for the first-year camper.
+The program involves new scouts in a patrol setting, led by CP staff members.
 Scouts will participate in skills instruction and other advancement situations throughout day.
 Scouts will be organized into patrols, using the patrol method, and will work together during the same class all week.
-Scouts enrolled in the CP2 program are not restricted to only Tenderfoot requirements, but will progress toward Second and First Class requirements.
+Scouts enrolled in the CP program are not restricted to only Tenderfoot requirements, but will progress toward Second and First Class requirements.
 There will also be requirements completed towards First Aid, Swimming and Leatherwork Merit Badges.
 Totin' Chip, Firem'n Chit, and the Paul Bunyan Woodsman Award will be also be offered.
 Merit badge completion is not guaranteed, but it is possible.
+Participants should be properly equipped to complete a 5-mile hike on Thursday evening after Dinner.